Positioning (marketing): Definition and concept

-Al Ries and Jack Trout advanced several definitions of positioning.
-In an article, Industrial Marketing, published in 1969, Jack Trout stated that positioning is a mental device used by consumers to simplify information inputs and store new information in a logical place.
-He said this is important because the typical consumer is overwhelmed with unwanted advertising, and has a natural tendency to discard all information that does not immediately find a comfortable (and empty) slot in their mind.
+In an article, Industrial Marketing, published in 1969, Trout stated that the typical consumer is overwhelmed with unwanted advertising and has a natural tendency to discard all information that does not immediately find an empty slot in their mind; hence, positioning is a mental device used by consumers to simplify information inputs and store new information in a logical place.
 In Positioning: The Battle for Your Mind, the duo expanded the definition as "an organized system for finding a window in the mind.
 It is based on the concept that communication can only take place at the right time and under the right circumstances".